GentoMedia/ProjectHeartRPG/Planning/BrainstormingHeartRPG.md

 # Brainstorming HeartRPG

-## Ideas
+### Ideas
 - mystery-solving rpg
 - story driven with 4 fun playable characters
-- puzzles for the
-mystery need to have many pieces that need to be found and put together
+- puzzles for the mystery needs to have many pieces that need to be found and put together
-- each character has a different tool set to help gather tools
+- each character has a different tool set to help gather clues
 	- one who is stealthy and can move relatively unnoticed
 	- one with special senses who can hear and smell what the others can’t
 	- one with the most magical abilities who can manipulate the world to find new clues and connection
 	- one who is charasmatic and can get close to people to gain information and new clues
 - magical mysteries in a fantasy world
 - different events can be triggered by location, characters, and the clues that have been found
 - a lot of distractors and red herrings